 The Schar School's Undergraduate Research Assistant Program (URAP) benefits undergraduate students seeking hands-on experience with social science research and Schar School faculty who seek undergraduate research assistants.
 This is a volunteer program.
 Students and faculty will be matched by common interests.
 Faculty and students apply for participation in the fall and work together in the spring semester.

 "Through the URAP program I saw an opportunity to develop a guided research output that while based on my original ideas, gave the undergraduate students the opportunity to develop research skills and explore theories at a higher level than they would otherwise – very much like introductory PhD student work."
 Delton Daigle Associate Professor, on his experience with URAP in preparing Populism, Nativism, and Economic Uncertainty (pictured here), coauthored with Joséphine Neulen (former URAP student) and PhD candidate Austin Hofeman

 Any Mason student who is in good standing and a declared major in GVIP or PUAD may apply to the program.
-Any Schar School faculty person may agree to mentor a URA.
+Any Schar School faculty person may agree to mentor an Undergraduate Research Assistant (URA).